 Kate Osborne Office of the Police, Fire and Crime Commissioner Darby House, Darby Close, Park Farm Industrial Estate, Wellingborough.
-NN8 6GS or by email to: kate.osborne@northantspfcc.police.uk iii.
-Scope of questions and addresses
+NN8 6GS or by email to:

+kate.osborne@northantspfcc.police.uk

 Each notice of a question must give the name and address of the questioner and must name the person to whom it is to be put, and the nature of the question to be asked.
 Each notice of an address must give the name and address of the persons who will address the meeting and the purpose of the address.